-If you’re just getting started with your first reef or simply just don’t want any hassle, sticking with easy corals is your best bet.
+If you’re just getting started with your first reef or just don’t want any hassle, sticking with easy corals is your best bet.
+It’s so frustrating when an expensive coral kicks the bucket and you’re not sure why!
 One of our favorite easy choices is Caulastraea furcata, also known as the candy cane coral.
 Not too challenging to care for and still spectacular in appearance!

 Keep reading for everything you need to know about keeping candy cane coral in your aquarium.

-Caulastraea furcata is an LPS (large polyp stony) coral that has many common names.
+Caulastraea furcata is an LPS (large polyp stony) coral with many common names.
 It lends its most well-known one, ‘candy cane coral’, from its appearance.
 Light stripes around the center of the polyps somewhat resemble the pattern on a candy cane or peppermint.
-Most feature brown polyps with a green center but selective aquaculturing has lead to this species appearing in various other colors including blue and yellow.

 The coral consists of a stalk covered by a fleshy bulb, the polyp.
-This makes for a trumpet-like appearance (hence the other common name, trumpet coral*), although you usually won’t be able to clearly see this as the polyps can grow very dense.
+This makes for a trumpet-like appearance (hence the other common name for this genus, trumpet coral), although you usually won’t be able to clearly see this as the polyps can grow very dense.

 Candy Cane Coral Care

 As mentioned before, candy cane coral is not the most challenging coral species to care for by any means.
 In fact, it’s among the most popular corals for reef tanks due to its relatively low lighting needs, plus the fact that it’s one of the more peaceful coral species.

 The species can technically deliver a good sting, but its tentacles are very short.
 As such, it should be fine with other corals as long as you keep a bit of distance between them.